Access and Support for HTS Experiments

 For HTS projects with a focus on cancer, the Simmons Cancer Center will cover 20 percent of the screening supplies costs for small screens (e.g., 8,000-compound pilot screens, miRNA screens, etc.) and 50 percent of larger screens (full-library compound screens and genome-wide RNAi screens).
-Approval for Cancer Center funds for small screens is obtained through Bruce Posner, Ph.D., the Resource Director.
+Approval for Cancer Center funds for small screens is obtained through Bruce Posner, Ph.D., the Core Director.
 For larger screens, the HTS Oversight Committee decides whether Cancer Center funding can be awarded.
-The maximum financial award for a screen is $12,500.
+The maximum financial award for a large screen is $12,500.

 Tissue culture can be conducted in the investigator's laboratory or the HTS laboratory.
 If long-term culture work is to be conducted in the HTS lab, a daily fee of $5 will be assessed for use of HTS pipettes, tubes, gloves, paper towels, and alcohol.
 The investigator's laboratory should supply its own plates or dishes, media, bottles, and any filter units needed.

-To gain access to the HTS facility and scientific staff for assay development and small screening projects, principal investigator(s) must first meet with the HTS Resource Director, Bruce Posner, Ph.D., to discuss the assay, the goals for the screening project, assay development that has been completed to date, and downstream studies that will help advance the hits identified in the screen.
+To gain access to the HTS facility and scientific staff for assay development and small screening projects, principal investigator(s) must first meet with the HTS Core Director, Bruce Posner, Ph.D., to discuss the primary assay, the goals for the screening project, assay development that has been completed to date, and downstream studies that will help advance the hits identified in the screen.

-Access to the HTS Resource is at the discretion of Dr. Posner and based largely on the originality of the screen, feasibility of the assay and screening strategy, and the therapeutic potential of the approach.
+Access to the HTS Core is at the discretion of Dr. Posner and based largely on the originality of the screen, feasibility of the assay and screening strategy, and the therapeutic potential of the approach.

 Once access is granted, the principal investigator will work collaboratively with the HTS lab to develop, optimize, and validate the assay for a small screen.
 Assay development is described in greater detail under HTS Screening of Chemical Compounds or siRNA Libraries.